zpainter/iassist/content/conferences/program-planning-manual.md

 #### Meet Regularly with the LAC

 Stay in regular touch with the LAC.
-Set up a schedule to meet (ideally) bi-weekly with the co-chairs abd the LAC.
+Set up a schedule to meet (ideally) bi-weekly with the co-chairs and the LAC.
 Coordinators of various aspects of the program (Posters, Workshops, Paper Competition, etc.) can be included as their part becomes prominent, or at least provide regular reports by email.

 #### Call for Proposals (CFP)